Australia green bond market muzzled by policy uncertainty

 Victoria and Queensland states sold green bonds in 2016 and 2017, respectively, worth a combined A$1.05 billion.
 They funded transportation and renewable energy projects, and both states are considering fresh deals.

-New South Wales, which has never issued green bonds and currently has little need for funding following a series of privatisations, says it is following its neighbours’ progress closely.
+New South Wales, which has never issued green bonds and currently has little need for funding following a series of privatizations, says it is following its neighbors’ progress closely.

 “What is really encouraging is the willingness for investors, issuers and representative bodies to work together to develop the standards and expectations in the sector,” said Katherine Palmer, a senior manager at the NSW Treasury Corporation, the state’s funding body.